Sir William Blackett, 1st Baronet, of Newcastle: Business and political career

 Blackett was a member of Merchant Adventurers at Newcastle in 1645 and became freeman in 1646.
 He became a common councilman of Newcastle in 1648.
 In 1653 he was a member of the Eastland Company and the Hostmen of Newcastle-upon-Tyne.
 He played no apparent part in the English Civil War or interregnum politics until the time of the Restoration.

 Blackett was commissioner for militia in March 1660 and captain of foot militia in April 1660.
 From August 1660 to 1661 he was commissioner for assessment for Newcastle.
 He was elected sheriff of Newcastle for 1660 to 1661, when he was described as "a loyal man, much beloved and fit for the office".
 From 1661 until his death he was an alderman of Newcastle.
-He was governor of the Hostman's Company from 1662 to 1664 and was Mayor of Newcastle for 1666–67 during which year of office he appeased a riot over taxes with an assurance that payment was voluntary.
-He was governor of the Hostman's Company again from 1667 to 1669 and was a commissioner for assessment for Newcastle from 1667 until his death.
+He was governor of the Hostmen's Company from 1662 to 1664 and was Mayor of Newcastle for 1666–67 during which year of office he appeased a riot over taxes with an assurance that payment was voluntary.
+He was governor of the Hostmen's Company again from 1667 to 1669 and was a commissioner for assessment for Newcastle from 1667 until his death.

 Blackett was also involved in coal and lead mining, having "by the product of his mines and collieries acquired a very great fortune".
 He invested heavily in the local coalfield, and once spent £20,000 in an unsuccessful attempt to drain a flooded pit.
 He is believed to have extended his fortune by buying land in the 1660s and 1670s.
 He also acted as business adviser to Charles Howard, 1st Earl of Carlisle.
 From 1669 until his death, he was sub-farmer of coal duties.
 He became Deputy Lieutenant of the county in 1670.
 In 1672, he was involved in a dispute with the local customs officials as member of the syndicate which leased the coal export duties from Lord Townshend for £3,200 a year.
 He was J.P. for Northumberland from 1673 until his death.

 In 1673, Blackett was elected in a by-election as Member of Parliament for Newcastle-upon-Tyne in the Cavalier Parliament.
 He was created a baronet nine days later on 12 December 1673 and the fee was remitted "in consideration of his good services".
 He was commissioner for assessment for county Durham and Northumberland from 1677 until his death and commissioner for carriage of coals for the port of Newcastle in 1679.
 He retained his seat at Newcastle in the two elections of 1679.

 Blackett died aged about 61 and was buried at St Nicholas Church, Newcastle.